Best AI Writers of 2023 (Blogs, Copywriting, Essays & More)

 Key Features

 • AI-based content creation.
-Rytr uses state-of-the-art AI algorithms to generate unique and original content out of thin air.
+Rytr uses AI to generate unique and original content out of thin air.
 This can take your writing speed to another level.

 • Templates.
-Rytr comes with a bunch of built-in templates you can use to streamline your workflow.
+Rytr comes with built-in templates you can use to streamline your workflow.
 These templates are like AI presets that guide the AI to generate specific types of content, such as professional emails.

 • Languages.
 Rytr is not only an English-speaking AI.
 It can do more than a dozen different languages as well.

 • History.
-Rytr saves your writing history so that you can easily come back to an earlier piece of text to make modifications or continue generating.
+Rytr saves your writing history so you can easily return to an earlier piece of text to make modifications or continue generating.

 My Experience

-Thanks to the high number of rich features, it’s easy to use Rytr in many different use cases, such as emails, blog posts, and more.
+Thanks to the rich features, it’s easy to use Rytr in many different use cases, such as emails, blog posts, and more.

-In this section, I give you a quick overview of my experience and thoughts on Rytr as an AI writing assistant.
+In this section, I’ll give you a quick overview of my experience and thoughts on Rytr as an AI writing assistant.

 First of all, I think Rytr is best for creating short content like emails.